top of page

 - The Summer Camp property at Odillwild, California, was named JMV Pathfinder Camp (The Property

-was purchased in 1932).
+was purchased in 1932.

-1930 - Second Pathfinder Club of record was begun by Lester and Ione Martin in the home and with the help of Dr. Theron and Ethel Johnston in Santa Ana, California.
+1930 - The Second Pathfinder Club of record was begun by Lester and Ione Martin in the home and with the help of Dr. Theron and Ethel Johnston in Santa Ana, California.

 1931 - The General Conference had a special Investiture investing Friends, Companions, Comrades, and Master Comrades - it was not a first but a time to encourage others to become involved in Ministry.